kenliao94/aws_service_mcp_generator/README.md

 # AWS Service MCP Generator

-A Python library that automatically generates MCP (Machine Conversation Protocol) servers for any AWS service that has a boto3 client.
-This tool simplifies the process of creating AI-powered interfaces for AWS services.
+A Python library that automatically generates MCP servers for any AWS service that has a boto3 client.

 ## Installation